Middleton-Lab/quant_methods_2/Data_visualization/Notes.md

 - Lecture 1.3
   - go back to end of slide 15 to pick up again

+- Lecture 2.1
+  - cuts in third section

 ## Problem sets

 ### Week 1